-In partnership with Involve and Engage Britain, Demsoc designed and delivered phase two of the Health and Care project: the People’s Panel.
+Democratic Society and Involve are working in partnership to design and deliver Engage Britain’s People’s Panel on Health and Care.
 The People’s Panel is part of a larger project run by Engage Britain – an independent charity bringing people together to tackle our country’s biggest challenges.
 Many people agree health and care is the number one issue facing the country today, so Engage Britain has launched a national drive to find out how we can make sure people across Britain get the health and care they need, when they need it.
 This larger project has four key stages:

 - Stage 1 - Members of the public, frontline staff, and health and care users come together to share views and ideas with each other through Community Conversations.
 100 Community Conversations have taken place between January - May 2021.

 - Stage 2 - Over 100 people demographically representative people from across Britain come together as the People’s Panel to share their views, listen to what has come out of the Community Conversations and hear from experts in health and care.
-Panel Members will work together to explore the challenges and trade offs and come up with a first blueprint for the future of health and care.
+Panel Members will work together to explore health and care and prioritise key challenges to be addressed in the next stages.

 - Stage 4 - The plans produced in stage three will be tested out with the general public, people who work on the frontline and politicians with influence over health and care decisions.
 These plans will be improved and re-tested to make sure everyone can get behind them.